deusx7/deusx7.github.io/Posts/THM/Writeups/Fowsniff_CTF/Fowsniff_CTF.md

 ![](attachments/20240109154744.png)

-Using this command `find / -type f -group users -perm /g=x 2>/dev/null` we can find he file:
+Using this command `find / -type f -group users -perm /g=x 2>/dev/null` we can find the file:

 ![](attachments/20240109154948.png)